knatten/cppquiz23/questions/193/explanation.md

 §[lex.digraph]¶1 in the C++ standard explains this:

-"Alternative token representations are provided for some operators and punctuators."
+> Alternative token representations are provided for some operators and punctuators.

 §[lex.digraph]¶2:

-"In all respects of the language, each alternative token behaves the same, respectively, as its primary token, except for its spelling."
+> In all respects of the language, each alternative token behaves the same, respectively, as its primary token, except for its spelling.

 Then, a table of alternative tokens is provided, which includes
 - `<%` and `%>` for `{` and `}`